NJCU Foundation Board of Directors

 Debevoise & Plimpton

-Mr. Schmidt has worked extensively on acquisitions, divestitures, joint ventures, and strategic investments, including cross-border transactions for both private equity and corporate clients.
-He has spoken at a variety of seminars regarding recurring M&A issues and is a regular speaker at the International Bar Association’s Annual M&A Conference in New York..
-He is also the author of various articles on M&A issues in M&A Lawyer, The Deal and The Corporate Governance Advisor.
+He has spoken at a variety of seminars regarding recurring M&A issues and is a regular speaker at the International Bar Association’s Annual M&A Conference in New York.
+He is also the author of various articles on M&A issues in M&A Lawyer, The Deal and The Corporate Governance Advisor

-He is recognized as a leading lawyer for mergers and acquisitions in the private equity sector by Chambers USA, where he has drawn praise for his “candid feedback and negotiating prowess” and as “a great negotiator” who is “pragmatic” and gets “right to the point.
-The Legal 500 US noted that his clients observed that he “stands out in his peer group” for his “responsive, commercially minded approach” and as someone “clients look to for leadership.”
+He is recognized as a leading lawyer for mergers and acquisitions in the private equity sector by Chambers USA, where he has drawn praise for his candid feedback and negotiating prowess and as a great negotiator who is pragmatic and gets “ight to the point.

-Prior to his legal career, Mr. Schmidt worked in the film industry, including in a project development role at Batfilm Productions, headed by the executive producers of the Batman film franchise, Benjamin Melniker and Michael Uslan.
+Prior to his legal career, Schmidt worked in the film industry, including in a project development role at Batfilm Productions, headed by the executive producers of the Batman film franchise, Benjamin Melniker and Michael Uslan.
 He was an associate producer on the animated series, “Swamp Thing” as well as production associate on the live-action USA Network series of the same name.

 AISHA THOMAS PETIT HEADSHOT

 Thomas-Petit holds a Master of Business Administration degree in Marketing and Business Strategy from Rutgers University and a Bachelor of Science in Marketing from Syracuse University, where she graduated Magna Cum Laude.
+She resides in New Jersey with her family.

 LUKE VISCONTI HEADSHOT